DennisFaucher/grafanatomatoes/README.md

 * Add tomatoes.conf to /etc/telegraf/telegraf.d directory
 * Test with "telegraf --config /etc/telegraf/telegraf.d/tomatoes.conf --test"
 * Restart telegraf
-* Add a new panel in your Grafana dashboard and use the
+* Add a new panel in your Grafana dashboard and use the dashboard.json
+* Enjoy